 Perhaps most intriguingly, we may see a shift away from traditional keyboard interfaces altogether.
 Brain-computer interfaces are already in development, raising the possibility of direct thought-to-text translation.
 While such technology remains experimental, it represents the logical extension of the trend toward more natural, frictionless communication.

 "The keyboard of tomorrow won't just help you write better—it'll understand what you want to say before you've fully formulated it yourself," predicts Dr. Maya Rodriguez, AI language researcher.
-"The line between your thoughts and their expression will continue to blur."
+"The line between your thoughts and their expression will continue to blur in ways that enhance rather than replace human creativity."

 So, is AI making us better writers or just lazier ones?
 It's a fair question—and one I've thought about a lot.